8.5. C-Strings and Scope

 (a) (b)

-Consequences of static data.
-Each call to get_name returns the same address, the address of the static C-string name.
-Therefore, each call to get_name overwrites the data stored in name with new data.
-Depending on how the client (the program that calls get_name) uses the data, this version of get_name may work correctly, or it may have a logical error.
+A consequence of returning static data by pointer.
+Each call to get_name returns the same address, the address of name.
+Therefore, each call to get_name overwrites the data stored by the previous call.
+Depending on how the client program uses the data, this version of get_name may work correctly, or it may have a logical error.
+Two scenarios illustrate two possible outcomes:

-2. A less common scenario, and a logical error I made as a novice software engineer, is storing rather than processing the returned C-strings.
-In this example, the client creates an array of character pointers and stores the C-strings that get_name returns in the array.
-The problem is that each element of the array points to the same static memory location, the variable name defined in get_name.
-So, each element in the array points to name, which only stores the last name the user enters.
+2. A less common scenario, and a logical error, is storing rather than processing the returned data.
+In this example, the client creates an array of character pointers and stores the data returned by get_name.
+However, each element of the array points to the same static memory location, the variable name, which only stores the last name the user enters.

 char* get_name(int size)